Aims of the Department

 KS3 History Curriculum

-Pupils begin their study of History in Year 7 by completing in-depth studies of the Roman Empire and of Medieval England.
+The study of History in Year 7 begins by completing studies around how Britain was linked to the wider world; from migration in Britain before 1066, to the Norman invasion and aftermath, to the silk roads.
 Throughout the units, they will have many chances to develop their History skills and complete independent project work.

-The history pupils study in Year 9 takes on a more international dimension.
-We begin by studying life in pre-slavery Africa and move on to investigate the triangular trade and its impact on American society.
-We then investigate the struggle for Civil Rights by black Americans in the 19th and 20th centuries.
+The history that our students study in Year 9 takes on a more international dimension.
+We begin by studying life in Africa before the enslavement of her peoples and move on to investigate the Triangular Trade and its impact on American society.
+We then investigate the struggle for Civil Rights in the 19th and 20th centuries.

-We finish the Key Stage 3 course by investigating the two major conflicts of the 20th century – the reasons for why these cataclysmic events began and then what happened during them.
+We finish the Key Stage 3 course by investigating the First World War as a major international conflict of the 20th century and by studying the Holocaust.

 KS4 History Curriculum

-Pupils undertake the the AQA GCSE History syllabus which takes the form of 4 topics taught across Year's 10 and 11.
-Pupils will undertake two formal exam papers worth 50% of the final grade.
+Pupils undertake the AQA GCSE History syllabus which takes the form of 4 topics taught across Year's 10 and 11.
+Pupils will undertake two formal exam papers, each worth 50% of the final grade.

-Paper 2 consists of a Thematic Study (Britain: Health and the people: 1000 to the present day) and a British Depth Study including the Historic Environment (Elizabethan England 1568-1603)
+Paper 2 consists of a Thematic Study (Britain: Health and the people: c.1000 to the present day) and a British Depth Study including the Historic Environment (Elizabethan England 1568-1603)